“Depression, even the most severe cases, can be treated.

 In Depression: How Is Depression Treated? the NIMH elaborate on:

 “Depression, even the most severe cases, can be treated.
 The earlier treatment begins, the more effective it is.
-Depression is usually treated with medication, psychotherapy, or a combination of the two”.15
+Depression is usually treated with psychotherapy, medication, or a combination of the two”.15

 In Depression: How Is Depression Treated? the NIMH also include: